The Bitwarden Blog

 The past months of remote work have shed new light on the threat posed by phishing attacks.
 According to the survey, 36 percent of respondents are targeted with phishing attacks claiming to be from their financial institution, followed by a manager or other executive within their organization (28 percent).
 Combating phishing attacks is possible with the right strategies, which should include 2FA (as an additional security layer) and a password manager, as they help users identify fraudulent sites.

 Large businesses are seeking open source software solutions more today than ever before.
 More than half of survey-takers selected transparency, cost-effectiveness, flexibility as benefits of open source technology.

 When asked about the top benefits of open source technology, 69 percent of respondents cited flexibility as the most important factor, followed by transparency.

 In exploring technologies, we also probed IT decision maker sentiments about zero-knowledge encryption.
 The service provider’s inability to access data was cited by 52 percent as the biggest advantage of zero-knowledge approaches.

-To see a report of the results, fill out the form below.
+To see a report of the results, download the 2021 Password Decisions Survey..

 Back to Blog